IdrisLokhande/CSV_Parser_RFC4180/README.md

 ## Configurable Options

-- `onlyLF`: Accept only LF line-endings
+- `model`: 0 for UNIX line endings (LF), 1 for WINDOWS line endings (CRLF), 2 for LENIENT mode (CR/CRLF)
 - `trimSpaces`: Trim leading+trailing spaces for both quoted/unquoted fields
-- `enableFSMTrace`: Output DFA state transitions for learning/debugging
+- `enableFSMTrace`: Output FSM state transitions for learning/debugging

 ## Status

-Solely an educational project as of now.
-Theory of Computation got me interested in making this.
+This is solely an educational project as of now.
+Theory of Computation had gotten me interested in making this.
-I wanted to understand CSV Parsing.
-Even though it is simple, it still connects many subfields of TCS.
+Weekly or monthly updates are scheduled.

 ## Future Improvements

 - Custom Delimiters
-- Two-Phase Arch (Tokenizer+Parser) in place of current single FSM
+- Two-Phase Architecture (Tokenizer+Parser) in place of current single FSM + hardcoded workarounds
 - Benchmark Comparisons and more testing